+Christopher McGee-Osborne

-Christopher McGee-Osborne Partner, United Kingdom D +44 20 7246 7599 christopher.mcgee-osborne@ dentons.com
+Partner, United Kingdom

+D +44 20 7246 7599

+christopher.mcgee-osborne@

+dentons.com

+Catherine Bingham

-Catherine Bingham Partner, United Kingdom D+44 20 7320 6367 catherine.bingham@dentons.com
+Partner, United Kingdom

+D +44 20 7320 6367

+catherine.bingham@dentons.com

+David McGowan

-David McGowan Counsel, United Kingdom D +44 141 271 5737 david.mcgowan@dentons.com
+Counsel, United Kingdom

+D +44 141 271 5737

+david.mcgowan@dentons.com

-Dentons' GPP practice in Europe
+Dentons' Public Procurement and Government Contracts Group in Europe

-Dentons' Government and Public procurement group knows how crucial it is for both private and public entities to receive the best legal advice, and they are on your side from tender process through contract performance.
+Dentons' Public Procurement and Government Contracts Group (working as part of the wider Europe Public Law and Regulatory Practice) knows how crucial it is for both private and public entities to receive the best legal advice, and they are on your side from tender process through contract performance.
 Thanks to our deep sector-specific and cross-regional experience, our familiarity with administrative proceedings, as well as a thorough knowledge of dispute resolution, we are ideally placed to support you throughout the tender process and the whole project.